 Genome lets you transfer money both within a country and abroad to your business and personal accounts, receive and send payments from your suppliers and track business expenses all in one place.
 The transfers cost less and much faster than with traditional banks.

-By the way, right now at Genome you can open a business account for free, and we will not charge you monthly account fees for the next three months.
+By the way, right now at Genome you can open a business account for free, and we will not charge you monthly account fees for the time of the special offer.
 This is a part of the Genome’s support act during the COVID-19 pandemic, you can find out more about the conditions at our rates page.